 - Expertise in advanced and enabling technologies (44%)

 - Critical thinking (32%)

 - Data science (27%)

 - Agile methodology (20%)

 As businesses continue their digital transformation journeys, the importance of focusing on data and technology by internal audit grows.
 The way internal auditors engage and partner with their stakeholders, the skills they develop and deploy as part of their activities, and the tools and technologies they are familiar with and adopt are all critical areas that require focus.

 Survey Resources Available; Free Webinar on October 15

-The in-depth survey report, including a detailed breakdown of benchmarking data by organisation size, region and more, is available for complimentary download from Protiviti here and from ISACA here, in addition to an infographic and short video highlighting key findings.
+The in-depth survey report, including a detailed breakdown of benchmarking data by organization size, region and more, is available for complimentary download from Protiviti here and from ISACA here, in addition to an infographic and short video highlighting key findings.
 A podcast featuring Lyons and Struthers-Kennedy discussing the study’s results is also available for download from the sites.

 Additionally, today at 11:00 a.m.
-PDT, Protiviti will host a free 75-minute webinar to share takeaways from the survey featuring Samir Datt, a Protiviti managing director in the technology consulting practise, joined by Struthers-Kennedy and Lyons.
+PDT, Protiviti will host a free 75-minute webinar to share takeaways from the survey featuring Samir Datt, a Protiviti managing director in the technology consulting practice, joined by Struthers-Kennedy and Lyons.
 To join the webinar, please register here.